 Print Leave a comment

 Waikiki Aquarium is in a lovely area of Waikiki.
 Just outside the aquarium is a large banyan tree where kids can pretend to be tarzan.
 Inside the aquarium is a grassy lawn where they can play.
-The seal exhibit and touch pools outdoors are nice.
-Inside are small tanks that have been designed beautifully.
+The Hawaiian monk seal exhibit and tidal touch pools outdoors are nice.
+Inside is a small aquarium with mostly small tanks that have been designed beautifully.
 All different kinds of ocean environments are explored.
-The jellyfish exhibit is a favorite with kids, as is the big tank full of sharks and scary-looking fish.
+The jellyfish exhibits are a favorite with kids, as is the big tank full of sharks and scary-looking fish.
+Kids like to sit in the circular window to watch the sharks swim by.
+You can also see an exhibit with a Hawaiian Green Sea turtle.
+Some of the tanks have the most gorgeous tropical fish, of colors and patterns you've never seen before.
+One has a Peppermint Angelfish, a very rare fish that, in all the world, is only on display here.
 Splurge and buy your child a little stuffed animal of a dolphin or shark at the store at the end of your visit- no, I wasn't paid to say this!- my son loves his stuffed shark!

 To the south of the aquarium there is Hau Tree Beach- some call it San Souci Beach- that is lovely for a swim with kids.
-It's very sheltered and there's a ton of wonderful shade created by the high rises behind.
+It's very sheltered and there's a ton of wonderful shade in the morning created by the high rises behind.

 Just outside the aquarium, a promenade on a lava-rock wall begins.
 The views of the Waikiki skyline are lovely from there, and you can walk past Queens Beach (a gay stretch of Waikiki Beach) and all the way to Waikiki Beach near Kapahulu Avenue, a great bodyboarding spot.